jckuri/Object_Detection_in_Urban_Environment/README.md

   }
 ```

+You can see the augmentations in the Jupyter notebook [Explore augmentations.ipynb](Explore augmentations.ipynb).

 The data augmentation strategies produced a better learning curve with lower
 losses and its evolution was more stable through time than the previous experiment.